devArghya-0155/Quadcopter-Autonomous-Landing/README.md

 `pip install cbor2 numpy opencv-python scikit-image pykalman`

+Ensure that both the _python_ code folder and the _CoppeliaSim_ folder are in the SAME folder. <br>
-Now, open the test.py file and run it.
-The simulation should start running.
+Now, open the test.py file and the UAV landing model.ttt file.
+Run the test.py file.
+The simulation should start running automatically.

 Pictures from the simulation -